You don’t have to have it all figured out to start, just a sense that something isn’t quite right.

 Washington, DC, 20036

-I offer a complimentary 10–15 minute phone consultation, where we can briefly discuss what you’re looking for, answer any questions, and get a sense of whether it feels like a good fit.
+I offer a complimentary 10–15 minute phone consultation.
+We can briefly discuss what you’re looking for, discuss any questions, and get a sense of whether it feels like a good fit.
+Reach out below to schedule.